thadtorix/thadstorix/src/pages/index.md

           of that right here:
           [TorixRealtyGroup.com](http://torixrealtygroup.com)
         title: Were you looking for Torix Realty Group?
+      - home_img_path: /images/512-headshot.png
+        text: >-
+          I don't write frequently enough to consider myself a "blogger" although, I do write from time to time and post what I've written for your consideration.
+Some are from personal experiences, a few from my time as a paramedic and policeman.

+          Additionally, you can also find things I've found along the way which I've found helpful or exceptionally soul-stirring.
+You can see those posts and links right here:  blog.thadstorix.com
+        title: 'Things I''ve Written, Things Which Stir'
     title: Spotlights Section
     type: spotlights
   - background_style: style3